umarhassan-mitodl/7.003-Spring-2022/content/pages/experiment-3-lab-day-7.md

 ### Supporting Files

-**Note:** The (.dna) files used in this course contain DNA sequence data that are necessary to complete the in-lab questions.
-[SnapGene](https://www.snapgene.com/) is a molecular biology software application that is used to view and work with these files and is available to [try for free](https://www.snapgene.com/free-trial).
+**Note:** The (.dna) files used in this course contain DNA sequence data that are necessary to complete the in-lab questions. {{% resource_link "760bd067-e4f6-4885-b118-3611a6189684" "SnapGene" %}} is a molecular biology software application that is used to view and work with these files and is available to {{% resource_link "addb4cd8-b1ac-47ed-a59f-699dc8665223" "try for free" %}}.

 {{% resource_link "8fdcd058-008e-41de-b4e2-c45b774edb41" "pRSQ2-URA3 Plasmid (.dna)" %}}